Elon Musk's tweet after 'break' raises Dogecoin's value

-San Francisco, Feb 4 (IANS) Back on Twitter after a two-day break, tech billionaire Elon Musk triggered a surge in Dogecoin's price with a single word tweet "doge" on Thursday.
+San Francisco: Back on Twitter after a two-day break, tech billionaire Elon Musk triggered a surge in Dogecoin's price with a single word tweet "doge" on Thursday.

 Dogecoin surged by over 50 per cent in the past 24 hours, according to data from CoinDesk.